wyang342/bootstrap/readme.md

 ## Release 2 - Layout:

-Start positioning your elements using Bootstraps columns and rows.
+Start positioning your elements using Bootstrap's columns and rows.
 Don't worry about colors and fonts just yet.
-You will want to think about font-size though as adjusting this can break you layout pretty quickly.
+You will want to think about font-size though as adjusting this can break your layout pretty quickly.

 ## Release 3 - Style:

-Add colors, images, fonts or anything else you want to make your page look as close to original as possible.
+Add colors, images, fonts or anything else you want to make your page look as close to the original as possible.